Getting Started

 h3-cli profiles

-If you wish to create a new profile, use the following command:
+If you wish to create another profile with a different API key, use the following command:

 h3 save-profile my-profile {api-key}